-2. Poor Money Skills
+Poor Money Skills

 It is a myth that poor money skills are just a problem for people with a poor educational background & low literacy levels.
 Problems understanding money can be identified among almost any demographic group, including people that work in finance!

 Although the government has made attempts to bring financial literacy into the education system, it’s like any specialist subject, not everybody gets it, & not many people find it interesting enough to keep in their busy mind space.
-The great thing about the debt advice process is that you’ll learn money skills just by going through it, & coming out the other side.
+The great thing about the debt advice process is that you will learn money skills just by going through it, & coming out the other side.

 Although, it is important that credit is accessible, it can be tempting to use it as a sticking plaster for problem debt, but eventually it can get you deeper into debt, & even start impacting your priority expenses.